 Section 201 of the CAA HARASSMENT AND DISCRIMINATION PROHIBITED Prohibits harassment and discrimination in personnel actions based on race, national origin, color, sex, religion, age, or disability.
 Laws applied: Title VII of the Civil Rights Act, Age Discrimination in Employment Act (ADEA), Rehabilitation Act of 1973, Title I of the Americans with Disabilities Act (ADA) Section 202 of the CAA FAMILY AND MEDICAL LEAVE Provides leave rights and protections for certain family and medical reasons.
 Law applied: Family and Medical Leave Act (FMLA) Section 203 of the CAA FAIR LABOR STANDARDS Requires the payment of minimum wage and overtime compensation to nonexempt employees, restricts child labor, and prohibits sex discrimination in wages.
-Law applied: Fair Labor Standards Act (FLSA) Section 204 of the CAA POLYGRAPH TESTING PROTECTIONS With some exceptions, prohibits employing offices from: requiring or requesting that employees take lie detector tests; using, accepting, or inquiring about the results of a lie detector test; or firing or discriminating against an employee based on the results of a lie detector test or for refusing to take a test.
+Law applied: Fair Labor Standards Act (FLSA) Section 204 of the CAA POLYGRAPH TESTING PROTECTIONS With some exceptions, prohibits employing offices from: requiring or request employees take lie detector tests; using, accepting, or inquiring about the re- lie detector test; or firing or discriminating against an employee based on the a lie detector test or for refusing to take a test.
 Law applied: Employee Polygraph Protection Act (EPPA) Section 205 of the CAA NOTIFICATION OF OFFICE CLOSING OR MASS LAYOFFS Under certain circumstances, requires that employees be notified of an office closing or of a mass layoff at least sixty days in advance of the event.
 Law applied: Worker Adjustment and Retraining Notification Act (WARN) Section 206 of the CAA UNIFORMED SERVICES RIGHTS AND PROTECTIONS Protects employees who are performing service in the uniformed services from discrimination and provides certain benefits and reemployment rights.
 Law applied: Uniformed Services Employment and Reemployment Rights Act (USERRA) Section 207 of the CAA PROHIBITION OF REPRISAL OR INTIMIDATION FOR EXERCISING WORKPLACE RIGHTS Prohibits employing offices from intimidating, retaliating against, or discriminating against employees who exercise their rights under the CAA.
 Section 210 of the CAA ACCESS TO PUBLIC SERVICES AND ACCOMMODATIONS Protects members of the public who are qualified individuals with disabilities from discrimination with regard to access to public services, programs, activities, or places of public accommodation in Legislative Branch agencies.
-Law applied: Titles II and III of the Americans with Disabilities Act (ADA) Section 215 of the CAA HAZARD-FREE WORKPLACES Requires that all workplaces be free of recognized hazards that might cause death or serious injury to employees.
-Law applied: Occupational Safety and Health Act (OSHAct) Section 220 of the CAA COLLECTIVE BARGAINING AND UNIONIZATION Protects the rights of certain Legislative Branch employees to form, join, or assist a labor organization, or to refrain from such activity.
-Law applied: chapter 71 of Title 5, U.S. Code.
-Genetic Information Nondiscrimination Act (GINA) GENETIC INFORMATION NONDISCRIMINATION & PRIVACY Prohibits the use of an employee's genetic information as a basis for personnel actions.
-Veterans' Employment Opportunities Act (VEOA) VETERANS' EMPLOYMENT OPPORTUNITIES Gives certain veterans enhanced access to job opportunities and establishes a redress system for preference eligible veterans in the event that their veterans' preference rights are violated.
+Law applied: Titles II and III of the Americans with Disabilities Act (ADA) Section 215 of the CAA death or serious injury to employees.
+Section 220 of the CAA assist a labor organization, or to refrain from such activity.
+Genetic Information Nondiscrimination Act (GINA) mination NONDISCRIMINATION & Prohibits the use of an employee's genetic information as a basis for personnel actions Veterans' Employment Opportunities Act (VEOA) VETERANS' EMPLOYMENT OPPORTUNITIES Gives certain veterans enhanced access to job opportunities and establishes a redress system for preference eligible veterans in the event that their veterans' preference rights are violated.

-OVERVIEW

-ANNUAL REPORT
+OVERVIEW ANNUAL REPORT

 Congress passed the Congressional Accountability Act of 1995 (CAA) with overwhelming bipartisan support.
-The CAA applies a number of private sector and Executive Branch workplace rights, occupational safety and health, accessibility, and fair labor standards statutes to Congress and its instrumentalities.
+The CAA applies a number of private sector and Executive Branch workplace rights, occupational safety and health, accessibility, and labor statutes to Congress and its instrumentalities.
 Prior to the passage of the CAA, Congress had exempted itself from the reach of these laws, affording employees no statutory remedy for any violation.